Why designing the resilient city is a complex task

 The Healthy City Design International Congress will look at the resilient city from all of these angles – and more.
 It is organised by SALUS Global Knowledge Exchange in partnership with the Helen Hamlyn Centre for Design, Royal College of Art.

 WORKTECH Academy is partnering in a special strand of the Congress devoted to work and workplace.
 Contributors include architects Rogers Stirk Harbour, WSP, Stantec, the WELL Building Institute, the United Nations International Labour Office, and the Universities of Liverpool and Surrey.
 Subjects range from creativity and wellbeing at work to a safe return to the post Covid-19 office.
+There will also be a special People at Work summit on 3 December.

 Highlights from 2019